-Christianity (Roman Catholicism, Lutheranism, Anglican).
+Christianity (Roman Catholicism, Lutheranism, Anglican, Seventh Day Adventist, Baptist, United Church, The Salvation Army, and Pentecostal).

-English, Tok Pisin (Pidgin English), Hiri Motu (language of Port Moresby (the capital) and surrounds).
+English, Tok Pisin (Pidgin English), Hiri Motu (language of southern coastal areas of PNG, including the original inhabitants / landowners of Port Moresby and surrounds).

-For formal visits, Papua New Guineans welcome gift exchange.
-Art work (including Indigenous art work) are well received, as are gifts related to Australian sporting teams which are popular (particularly rugby league).
+For official formal visits, Papua New Guineans would expect an exchange of gifts.
+But for informal visits, no gift exchange would be necessary.
+Art work (including Indigenous art work) is well received, as are iconic Australian gifts (e.g. Akubra hats and RM Williams boots) or gifts related to Australian sporting teams which are popular (particularly rugby league).
 In the Highlands region, senior visitors may be gifted a pig.
 It is appropriate to donate the pig back to the community, or to a local hospital or school.

-There is a large Seven Day Adventist community in PNG who do not consume alcohol or pork.
+The Seven Day Adventist community in PNG does not consume alcohol or pork.